CODEPATH-APP-GP/pupBook/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+The app will allow two profiles (The Pet Owner and The Pet Sitter).
+The feed on the application will consist of information about pets inputed by a Pet Owner.
+The Pet Sitter will  be able to the Pet Owner to question about the pet.
+Could be potentially used as a service app for pet sitters.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking / Lifestyle
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be developed for mobile devices.
+Users may be able to acesss the application from other devices.
+However, at the moment,it will be developed for mobile devices.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Allows users to post information about their pets, and connects them to pet sitters.
+Based on the information displayed on the feed, a user (pet sitter) can choose what pet they want.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Anyone with an interest relating to pets can use this app.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on how urgent they require the service.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First we would start with encouraging both Pet Owners and Pet Sitters to sign up to populate the feed of our application.

 ## Product Spec
 ### 1. User Stories (Required and Optional)